 Scheduling an Exam

-At least 2 to 3 days prior to the exam, the student is responsible for contacting The Griff Center Proctor Site (OM 317) to schedule the day and time for the exam.
+The student is responsible for contacting The Testing Center (OM 317) to schedule the day and time for the exam at least 1 business day before the scheduled exam time.
 It is important to notify the office of any special needs, such as a scribe, reader, separate room, or the use of a computer.
 This helps prepare sufficient accommodations for each student.
-Room reservations for exams may be completed in person or by calling the office at 716.888.2485.
+Students can schedule exams by calling 716-888-2485, emailing @email, or stopping into Old Main 317.

 The student should be present at least ten (10) minutes prior to the scheduled start time.
 If the student is late to the exam, the professor will be notified and the exam will be held in the office until further direction is given.
 An exam will not be administered past the scheduled time.